 - Diagnosis – This is the most important factor.
 Without an accurate diagnosis, there can be no accurate rating.

 NOTE: the next factors can be critical, as the AMA Guide gives a range of ratings for injuries.
 These factors can determine where the final rating falls within the range.
+To help the doctor assess these factors, she may order a functional capacity evaluation.

 - Functional History – This is based on your reports of your limitations.
 Sometimes doctors use questionnaires or a functional capacity evaluation to score this.